 This depends on the type of diabetes you have, your treatment plan, and how well you’ve previously managed your blood sugar levels.

 - If you have type 1 diabetes, you will likely be tested more frequently—as much as four or more times a year.

 - If you have type 2 diabetes, don’t use insulin, and have a history of keeping your blood sugar level within the healthy range, your doctor may only ask to test your blood twice a year.

 - If you have type 2 diabetes, use insulin, and have had trouble in the past with keeping your blood sugar within the healthy target range, your doctor may ask to test your hemoglobin four or more times a year.

 What results should you expect?

-For people who don’t have diabetes, the normal A1C range is between four and six percent.
-The goal for people with diabetes is to keep hemoglobin A1C levels below seven percent.
-Above that, and studies have shown high, out-of-control diabetes may begin to cause complications.
-The higher the A1C, the greater the risks of developing complications related to diabetes.
+For people who don’t have diabetes, the upper limit of normal for HbA1c is 5.6 percent.
+The goal for people with diabetes is individualized, with the gial determined between patient and healthcare provider.
+In general, the higher the A1C, the greater the risks of developing complications related to diabetes.